Name and type of organisation: Inside Success Union CIC (registered company no. 10174759)

 We recommended that:

-We are sharing our final decision with the relevant licensing bodies – the Office of the Regulator of Community Interest Companies, the London Councils, the Local Government Association, and the Metropolitan Police.
+We are continuing to work with relevant licensing and enforcement bodies and other interested parties, and will be sharing our final decision with the Office of the Regulator of Community Interest Companies, London Councils, the Local Government Association, and the Metropolitan Police.